ladmerc/ionic-topscroller/README.md

 ## Usage
-Place the directive in an ion-view, making sure an ion-content is a child of the ion-view.
-Wrap the intended button in a scroll-to-top-button.
-Style the button as desired.
-Follow the steps below, having created an ionic app, of course
+Place the `scroll-to-top` directive in a scrollable element, e.g ion-content.
+Place a `scroll-to-top-button` in the page for the button.
+Follow the full steps below, having created an ionic app, of course

 ### 1. Download
 Download ionic-topscoller